 A banded Ruddy Turnstone

-The turnstone is an interesting species (Arenaria interpres) which breeds in the upper provinces of Canada and parts of Alaska, where they build their nests and rear their young.
+The turnstone is an interesting species (Arenaria interpres) which breeds in the upper provinces of Canada and parts of Alaska, where they build their nests in sand dunes and rear their young.
 They have been spotted along the northern shores of South America and all over the Caribbean, making them a successful shore bird.
-It is nice to see at least one species that is (for now) not on the endangered species list.
+It is nice to see at least one species that is (for now) NOT on the endangered species list.
 The vast swath of territory seems to have protected the species from the vagaries of disease and environmental destruction, which has decimated other more localized species.